vbrej/vbrej.github.io/intro.md

 #### Tossup

 > <p style="font-size: 18px">
-	<span style="font-weight: bold">This person’s power was only secured with victory at the battle of Val-es-Dunes.
-One of this person’s main advisors was their half-brother, Odo, and they later married Matilda of Flanders.
-This person’s eldest surviving son was Robert Curthose, who only succeeded in part of this person’s domains.
-This person launched the (*)</span> Harrying of the North and commissioned the Domesday Book after claiming the English throne following the death of Edward the Confessor.
-For ten points, name this English king who came to power after defeating Harold II at Hastings. </p>
+	<span style="font-weight: bold">A relative of this ruler was put on trial for stealing churchlands from Lafranc, and this man summoned his nobles and made them swear loyalty in the Oath of Salisbury.
+This successor to Edgar Aetheling wrote a letter to Lafranc ordering that his half-brother Odo be freed from jail.
+This king ordered for a destructive campaign to gain control of Northumbria in his (*)</span> Harrying of the North, and he ordered for the compilation of a written record of England, the Domesday Book.
+This king led the Norman conquest of England, and his most famous victory is depicted on the Bayeux Tapestry.
+For ten points, name this English king who defeated Harold Godwinson at the Battle of Hastings.</p>
-> <p style="font-size: 18px">ANSWER: <span style="font-weight: bold; text-decoration: underline;">William the Conqueror</span> (or <span style="font-weight: bold; text-decoration: underline;">William I</span> of England or <span style="font-weight: bold; text-decoration: underline;">William the Bastard</span> or <span style="font-weight: bold; text-decoration: underline;">William II of Normandy</span>; prompt on “William”; do not accept or prompt on "William II")</p>
+> <p style="font-size: 18px">ANSWER: <span style="font-weight: bold; text-decoration: underline;">William the Conqueror</span> (or <span style="font-weight: bold; text-decoration: underline;">William I</span> of England or <span style="font-weight: bold; text-decoration: underline;">William the Bastard</span> or <span style="font-weight: bold; text-decoration: underline;">William II of Normandy</span>; prompt on "William"; do not accept or prompt on "William II")</p>

 The above example shows how quizbowl tossups are essentially a collection of facts about the "**answerline**", which ideally are arranged from most obscure to easiest.
 This arrangement of clues is "**pyramidality**", which aims to reward deeper knowledge with an earlier buzz.
 The mark **(\*)** is known as the **powermark** — i.e. buzzing in before the reader has begun the word “Harrying” with the correct answer will earn you 15 points rather than 10.
 There are also quite a few acceptable answers, since William the Conqueror was known by a lot of names.